qkzk/fm/development.md

 #### Changelog

 - [ ] FEAT: common themes
+  - [ ] simplify config loading, theme file should be read once
   - [x] read `theme: value` from config
   - [x] load theme from folder
   - [ ] create default theme from code if not exists when compiling